Effectiveness of Metal-on-Metal Hip Implants

-In 2011, the FDA launched the International Consortium of Orthopaedic Registries (ICOR), an international collaborative effort that aims to address differences in orthopaedic registries around the world and allow for collaboration to harmonize and utilize the data available from these registries.
+In 2011, the FDA launched the International Consortium of Orthopedic Registries (ICOR), an international collaborative effort that aims to address differences in orthopaedic registries around the world and allow for collaboration to harmonize and utilize the data available from these registries.
 In June 2012, the FDA's Orthopaedic and Rehabilitation Devices Advisory Panel discussed data from Orthopaedic device registries and other sources.
 Data from the Australian1 and United Kingdom2 Orthopaedic device registries, both of which contain the largest number of patients and the longest length of follow-up time, indicate that approximately 95 percent of patients with any kind of total hip replacement have not undergone revision surgery (a surgical procedure where your implant is removed and another is put in its place) for seven years after the initial implant.

 These Orthopaedic device registries note differences in revision rates by primary diagnosis, sex and age.
 These registries also noted that the use of cement and the type of bearing surfaces had an impact on revision rates.
 More than 85 percent of patients with MoM total hip replacements from the U.K registry and more than 92 percent of patients with MoM total hip replacements from the Australian registry did not have a revision for seven years after the initial implant.

 Registry data shows that MoM hip patients with larger head sizes (36 mm or larger) had more revisions than those with smaller head sizes.